 Q: Tell us about your studio setup.

 A: I work in my home studio, in a mastering treated room.
-My mainly used gear would be my WA-2A (LA-2A clone), my UAD Apollo x16 with the classic compressors bundle, Fab Filter Bundle, Slate Digital VMR, and my collection of plugins that I like to keep for diversity.
+My mainly used gear would be my WA-2A , my UAD Apollo x16 and the universal audio plugins world.
+I mix mainly on Sennheiser HD800s' and check mixes on a pair of rokits and Yamaha HS5's

 Q: Describe the most common type of work you do for your clients.